futurestudio/hapi-rate-limitor/README.md

 // went smooth like chocolate :)
 ```
-You can also pass a connection string to ioReds.
+You can also pass a connection string to ioRedis.

 ```js
 await server.register({